andrewspearson/tenable_light/README.md

 ### API request

-After a client is established, you can use the request function.
+After a client is established, you can use the API request function.

 Full example
 ```python